SalvatoreCervone/backup-database/README.md

 ## 1 or more Database

 You can backup one or more database in single operation.
-In config file you add connection name of you single or multi database and send backup example of single:
+In config file you add connection name of you single or multi database and send backup.
+Example of single:

 ```
  'listconnections' => [
         [